-This recipe is perfect for a Cinco de Mayo party or anytime you want to serve margaritas for a crowd.
-I was one of the hostesses for a bridal shower and the theme was (the bride’s favorite) margaritas!
-So I volunteered to make my copycat version of Frontera Grill Topolo Margaritas for a crowd from a recipe I acquired decades ago.
-I modified the recipe so it was easy-to-make and easy to transport to the party.
+This recipe is perfect for a Cinco de Mayo party—or anytime you want to serve margaritas to a crowd.
+I recently co-hosted a bridal shower where the theme was (the bride’s favorite) margaritas!
+So I volunteered to make my own copycat version of Frontera Grill Topolo Margaritas for a crowd—a recipe I’ve treasured for decades.
+I’ve adapted it over the years to make it easy to prepare ahead and transport to parties.

 YES!
 I LOOK FORWARD TO #GROWINGYOUNGER